maximilien/musings/blogs/ai/1/draft.md

 Whatever tool you choose, these practices make a difference:

-**Testing is non-negotiable.** Agents make changes fast—tests catch mistakes.
+**Testing is non-negotiable.** Agents make changes fast—tests catch mistakes and regressions.
 Automate testing early in the project.
 Let the agent run tests after changes.
-Use agents to create tests too.
+Use agents to create tests too!
 This is the single most important discipline for AI-assisted development.

 **Context management matters.** I've developed personal conventions: NEXT_STEPS.md, TODOs.md, CHANGELOG.md files that persist context across sessions.
-A docs/planning/ directory for the agent to reference.
+A docs/planning/ directory for the agent to reference and create detail plans of features.
 Explicit handoff notes when context is getting long.
 These feel manual, but they dramatically improve agent performance.

 **Review discipline is essential.** Speed is addictive.
 Build review into your workflow deliberately.
 Trust but verify.
 The 30% code acceptance rate for GitHub Copilot suggestions isn't a bug—it's appropriate skepticism.

 **Multiple tools in parallel is normal.** 59% of developers now run three or more AI coding tools simultaneously.
 This isn't indecision—it's pragmatism.
 Different tools excel at different tasks.
+I often use different tools or models to write tests vs code or to plan before writing code.

 ## Looking Forward